What's New with the Eclipse PPM API?

 Example: The API response after requesting a "GET" for a single resource would look like this when formatted in XML:

-As part of the 2024R2 release expected later this year, these XML endpoints will deprecated.
-They will no longer be functional when this occurs.
+As part of the 2024R2 release, these XML endpoints have been deprecated.
+They are no longer functional.

 XML used to be the only choice for any kind of data interchange on the web.
 However, recent developments in open data sharing have introduced more options for developers, each with their own set of benefits.
 This is why Eclipse PPM has moved to JSON (JavaScript Object Notation) format instead of XML for the API: